Most popular dog breeds in America

 #4.
 German shepherd

 The German shepherd may be the most versatile dog breed, as it has made a name for itself in a variety of industries including law enforcement, the military, search and rescue, herding, and drug detection.
-These dogs tend to become very attached to their owners and are therefore affectionate and prone to separation anxiety if left alone for long periods of time.
+These dogs tend to become very attached to their owners and are therefore affectionate and prone to separation anxiety if left alone for long periods.

 #3.
 Golden retriever

 Golden retrievers may very well be the all-American dog, especially if you consider their frequent appearances in movies like "Air Bud" and television series like "Full House."
 But before coming to the U.S., golden retrievers were bred in Scotland for the purpose of retrieving game for hunters.
 While they can certainly still perform those duties, golden retrievers are now more prone to retrieving their owner's newspapers and slippers.
-Goldens are exceptionally easy to train, but are among the least effective guard dogs out there thanks to their highly affectionate instincts.
+Goldens are exceptionally easy to train but are among the least effective guard dogs, thanks to their highly affectionate instincts.